Brock Lesnar: Suplex City (2015–2016)

-On the July 7 episode of SmackDown, Lesnar was revealed as the returning Randy Orton's opponent for SummerSlam.
-Two days later on July 9, WWE allowed Lesnar to have a one-off fight for UFC 200.
-Lesnar failed two of his drug tests for this fight but was not suspended by WWE because he is not a full-time performer.
-On July 19 at the 2016 WWE draft, Lesnar was the #5 draft pick for the Raw brand.
-Reports claimed that he would have been #1 had he not failed his UFC drug tests.
-Orton was drafted to SmackDown, thus making their match an interbrand match, while WWE billed their face-off as a match fifteen years in the making.
-Along with Heyman, Lesnar made his return to Raw on August 1 (his first appearance on WWE programming since WrestleMania 32), but during his segment Orton appeared and attacked Lesnar with an RKO.
-Lesnar then attacked Orton during his match the following night on SmackDown Live, performing an F-5 on Orton.
-At SummerSlam on August 21, Lesnar defeated Orton by technical knockout, leaving Orton with a forehead wound which required ten staples.
-He then hit SmackDown Commissioner Shane McMahon with an F-5.
+During the 2016 WWE draft, Lesnar was drafted to the Raw brand and faced Randy Orton in an interpromotional match at SummerSlam, where Lesnar defeated Orton by technical knockout, leaving Orton with a forehead wound which required ten staples.
 The end made many people believe Lesnar had gone off script due to the severity of Orton's head wound, out of which Vince McMahon confirmed that the ending was planned.
-Lesnar was later storyline fined $500 for delivering an F-5 to Shane McMahon and his assault on Orton.

 On the October 10 episode of Raw, Heyman, on Lesnar's behalf, challenged Goldberg to a fight after the pair had been feuding for several months through social media and during promotional work for the WWE 2K17 video game, which featured Lesnar as the cover star and Goldberg as the pre-order bonus.
 Heyman stated that Goldberg was the one blemish on Lesnar's WWE career, as Goldberg had defeated Lesnar at WrestleMania XX in 2004.
 On the October 17 episode of Raw, Goldberg returned to WWE after a twelve-year absence and accepted Lesnar's request for a fight with their match later scheduled for Survivor Series.
 On the final Raw before Survivor Series, Lesnar and Goldberg had a confrontation for the first time in twelve years, resulting in a brawl with security after Heyman insulted Goldberg's family.
 On November 20 at Survivor Series, Lesnar quickly lost to Goldberg in 1 minute and 26 seconds, marking the first time in three years that Lesnar was pinned.